 SIKA Biresin G26 £38.30 2kg (Tiranti) I’ve used this on-and-off for a long time and it has always been reliable .. keeps well, flows well for fine detail .. though it is not the cheapest or the thinnest.
 Unfilled, viscosity 70cps.
 Normally 3-4min working time and 30min demould but can be sooner especially if taking advantage of ‘green stage’ when resin is still partly flexible but can be demoulded.
 I’ve found that G26 has a longer green stage than other resins tried.
 Cured colour light beige, Shore D 70, SG mixed 1.1.
 Manufacturer’s recommended shelf life 12 months .. keeps for longer if air contact is minimised.
 Read MSDS supplied on Tiranti website ..
 Part ‘A’ classed Xi Irritant, Part ‘B’ classed Xn Harmful and ‘dangerous’ with some evidence of a carcinogenic effect .. hmm, this I keep forgetting!

-Fast Cast polyurethane resin One of the least expensive at £9.59 per 500g kit, £25.18 per 2kg, £97.08 per 10kg (tomps.com) Extra-fast and extra-thin PU resin (Tomps claim that the viscosity is as low as 40cps but it’s actually a little over 50 .. still very thin though!), pot-life 3-4mins, demould after 30 mins.
+Fast Cast polyurethane resin Used to be one of the least expensive, but prices have been creeping up for a couple of years .. it’s still very good value since it’s a very reliable resin! £10.74 per 500g kit, £32.34 per 2kg, £113.40 per 10kg (tomps.com).
+Extra-fast and extra-thin PU resin (Tomps claim that the viscosity is as low as 40cps but it’s actually a little over 50 .. very thin though!), pot-life 3-4mins, demould after 30 mins.
 Cured colour pale beige .. slightly more translucent than Biresin G26, but a similar ivory colour.
 Has a low viscosity because it comes unfilled .. different to many other PU resins which include an amount of filler usually with Part A. Shore D 72 when fully cured.
 Manufacturer’s recommended shelf life 6 months.
 Read MSDS supplied on Tomps website ..
 Part ‘A’ classed Xi Irritant, Part ‘B’ classed Xn Harmful.

 Parts A and B must always be mixed by weight because they have different SG (specific gravity, in other words weight by ml).
 Part A has an SG of 1.02 while part B is 1.14.